davs3275/sbs/med/collier.md

 whole universe, of which you are a part.
-Now, that which is both the product and support of universal Nature, must by consequence be serviceable to every part of it ; but the world subsists upon change, and is preserved by the mutation of the simple elements, and also of things mixed and compounded, and what it loses one way it gets another.
+Now, that which is both the product and support of universal Nature, must by consequence be serviceable to every part of it; but the world subsists upon change, and is preserved by the mutation of the simple elements, and also of things mixed and compounded, and what it loses one way it gets another.
 Let these reflections